bwaidelich/umadb-php/README.md

 UmaDB is a specialist event store for **Dynamic Consistency Boundaries (DCB)**, enabling flexible, query-driven append conditions for implementing business rules without hardcoded aggregate boundaries.

+> [!NOTE]
+> See [wwwision/dcb-eventstore-umadb](https://github.com/bwaidelich/dcb-eventstore-umadb) for a more convenient and typesafe API

 ## Features

 - ✨ **Full DCB API** - Complete implementation of the Dynamic Consistency Boundaries specification